David Moulsdale, chief executive officer of Optical Express answers a range of commonly asked questions about laser eye surgery.

 “In 2013 we carried out an initiative to change the misperceptions and myths in the eye care industry.
 We offered free laser eye surgery to optometrists to give them a better understanding of the procedure and treated more than 800 optometrists as a result of the initiative.

-“Ninety nine per cent of those treated said their knowledge and understanding of laser eye surgery had been significantly enhanced and that they would have no hesitation in recommending laser eye surgery to their family, friends and patients.”Book a Free Consultation
+“Ninety nine per cent of those treated said their knowledge and understanding of laser eye surgery had been significantly enhanced and that they would have no hesitation in recommending laser eye surgery to their family, friends and patients.”Book Your Free Consultation